 Terrified whispers flew between the ogtots.
 The fear tremors in the knees of the cold rattlers shook their paper mounts.
 Alast wished he had a way to punish them for wasting so many arrows on a bit of theater.
-That seemed to be a common element in Yugo’s strategy; he needed to show the world what he could do more than he needed to do it.
+That seemed to be a common element in Yugo’s strategy; he needed to show the world what he could do, as opposed to simply doing it.
 Yugo’s voice came once more, and only once more.

 “Aquaati!”
 The ground shook as the proliths stomped forward, leading the charge.
 Even at twice Alast’s height, some of the rock monstrosities splashed up to their knees in the puddles of the plain.
 Behind them came an endless swarm of gravefolk, some of their metal-capped heads glinting in the florent’s light before clouds overtook the plain.
 The siege towers rolled forward.
 Tilefolk took up what mud was on the ground and wiped it across their collarbones as war paint.

 Above the cold rattlers the giant stone mouths of Dhonshui’s outer wall opened wide.
 The barrels of cannons big enough to fire men emerged like tongues capable of only the harshest speech.
 Bergfolk archers, crouched behind the teeth of the edifices, lit the fuses of their arrows.
 Each arrow had a bag of blasting powder tied around it, powerful enough to blast apart even skulls covered in metal.